daniel1820815/daniel1820815.github.io/_posts/2022-07-xx-clus22-wrap-up.md

 ## See you in Amsterdam

-The next Cisco Live event for me will be probably the [Cisco Live 2023 Amsterdam](https://www.ciscolive.com/emear.html) from February 6-10, 2023.
-I'm looking forward to see all the friends I made in Las Vegas again in Amsterdam and I hope that there will be more people to connect with.
+The next Cisco Live event for me will be probably the [Cisco Live 2023 Amsterdam](https://www.ciscolive.com/emear.html){:target="_blank"} from February 6-10, 2023.
+I'm looking forward to see all the friends I made in Las Vegas again in Amsterdam and I hope that there will be more people I already know virtually to connect with in-person.
 Until then, stay safe and healthy!